 The Intermediate language of ProfessorJ provides support for the abstractions described in the previous section.
-Interfaces are added to complete the class hierarchy infrastructure.
-The abstraction over list of any kind is currently supported through cast and the instanceof operator.
+Abstract classes are added to complete the class hierarchy infrastructure.
+The abstraction over lists of any kind is currently supported through casts and the instanceof operator.

 There are still no visibility modifiers, or static fields or methods.
-Though we use mathematical functions such as Math.sqrt(x), even in the Begginer level, we postpone the explanation of this syntax till later.
+Though we use mathematical functions such as Math.sqrt(x), even in the Beginner level, we postpone the explanation of this syntax till later.
 The Intermediate language adds mutation.
-The assignment statement can now be used within method bodies and methods may have return type void.
+The assignment statement can now be used within method bodies and methods may have the return type void.
 Though mutation is not needed for the abstractions described in the previous section it is added to support circularly referential data.